 Learn how to draw a great looking Pinky Promise with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Pinky Promise drawing.

 "Pinky swear?"
 This question is often asked by grade school children.
 The promise - whether it be to fulfill a task or to keep a secret - is then sealed with a "pinky promise."